milesdwilliams15/Teaching/DPR 201/Notes/06_overcomparing_underreporting_pt1.md

 ## Goals

--   Consider why *over-comparing* and *under-reporting* of research findings is bad for the generally accumulation of scientific knowledge.
+-   Consider why *over-comparing* and *under-reporting* of research findings is bad for the general accumulation of scientific knowledge.
 -   Use data from the 2016 election to get hands-on experience with the over-comparing and under-reporting problem.